Pizza Garden: Gardening Ideas for Kids

 2. Let the Kids Plan the Pizza

 Get together with your children and brainstorm all the things they'd like to try on pizza.
-Know that ripening times will let you gradually build home-grown ingredients - herbs first, then greens, until mid-summer when you can add tomatoes and peppers to the mix.
+Schedule so ripening times let you gradually build home-grown ingredients - herbs first, then greens, until the end of summer when you can add tomatoes and peppers to the mix.

 3. Prepare the Soil

-Remember, tomatoes need support.
-Surrounding each plant with a strong cage or tying tomato plants to wooden stakes are two easy, effective methods.
+Remember, tomatoes need support - a cage or wooden stakes are two of the most common methods.

 5. Water and Feed

 In general, tomatoes need more water than the other plants, followed by basil and peppers; rosemary and thyme will need less water.
-To reduce the chance of disease, water in the morning, apply water to the base of your plants, and avoid getting water on the leaves.
-Then, to help your young plants grow vigorously, begin feeding them a month after planting with Miracle-Gro® Performance Organics® Edibles Plant Nutrition Granules, which will give them just the right kind and amount of nutrition they need to flourish.
-Just be sure to follow all directions.
+To help your young plants grow vigorously be sure to feed with Miracle-Gro® LiquaFeed® Tomato, Fruits & Vegetables Plant Food every 2 weeks.
+To reduce the chance of foliar diseases, water in the morning, apply water to the base of tomato plants and avoid getting water on the leaves.

 6. Mulch and Prevent Weeds

-Set a bounty on weeds (like 10 cents apiece!) and turn the kids loose in the garden.
+Set a bounty on weeds and turn the kids loose in the garden.
 Protect your plant from further weed growth - and help keep your soil moist - by putting down a 3-inch layer of Scotts® Nature Scapes® Advanced Color Enhanced Mulch.
-It will help keep weeds from popping up and help your garden soil retain moisture.
+It will help keep weeds from popping up and help your garden retain moisture.

-It's the moment you've been waiting for!
+The moment you've been waiting for.
 Pick vegetables and herbs with your kids and encourage them to talk about how good fresh food tastes while you enjoy the meal.
 Add herbs and spices to for some zing.
 You can even try making pizza sauce with your own tomatoes.